api3dao/vitepress-docs/docs/reference/dapis/understand/managed.md

 Providers who are running an Airnode are also running an Airseeker that is responsible for updating the values of each `beaconId` for each dAPI.
-Currently, the dAPI team is running an Airseeker for each dAPI with different configurations.
+Currently, the dAPI team is also running an Airseeker for each dAPI with different configurations.

 To provide aggregated data, beacon sets are used which are a collection of